Giving:

 God calls us to make wise and faithful choices about the use and disposition of our property.
 By planning our future gifts now, we are responding to a multitude of blessings in our lives.
 Planned gifts — whether large or small — ensure the continued vitality of the church’s mission and ministry long after we are gone.

-Every will, living trust or other charitable planned gift is unique and should be structured to fit the needs and estate plan of each individual according to state laws.
-As with any decision regarding legal and financial matters, you should consult your own independent professionals such as an attorney, accountant, trust officer, life insurance professional or investment advisor.
+Every will, living trust or other charitable bequest is unique and should be structured to fit the needs and estate plan of each individual according to state laws.
+As with any decision regarding legal and financial matters, you should consult your own attorney, accountant, trust officer, life insurance professional or investment advisor to compose or amend your will or living trust.

 Watch a video of church members Kim and Damon McLaughlin explaining why they have made a planned gift to FPGH.